-This is the story of how hard it is to end a nine year relationship when children are working for a company.
+This is the story of how hard it is to end a nine-year relationship when children are running a company.

-My developer is building a SOLR site search and charging me $XXX which is all the money I will pay for search on my site FOREVER!
+My developer is building a SOLR site search and charging me a one time fee of $500 which is all the money I will pay for search on my site FOREVER!